Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Is Hai Phong resilient during downturns historically?

-Hai Phong has shown moderate resilience during past economic downturns, with its industrial and port-driven economy continuing to generate jobs and income even when property sentiment cooled, supporting underlying housing demand better than pure tourism or speculative markets.
+Historically, Hai Phong has shown moderate resilience during economic downturns compared to other Vietnamese cities, largely because its industrial and port-driven economy keeps generating jobs and income even when property sentiment cools, which helps sustain a baseline level of housing demand.

-Properties in Hai Phong that historically held value best during downturns are those in central, well-established districts like Ngo Quyen and Le Chan with clean legal documentation, practical commuting access to industrial zones, and properties generating steady rental income from industrial-zone workers or expatriate managers, rather than speculative land plots in undeveloped peri-urban areas.
+The property types and neighborhoods in Hai Phong that have historically held value best during downturns are centrally located homes in Ngo Quyen and Le Chan with clean legal titles and practical commuting access to industrial zones, while speculative land plots in outlying areas like An Lao and some parts of Kien An have been the most vulnerable to sharp declines.

 How strong is rental demand behind the scenes in Hai Phong in 2026?